FrancisCrickInstitute/spatial-omics-registration/README.md

 The input directory should be the location of the images to be cropped.
 In the case of the Visum platform, this will be the `Tiffs` directory.
 You can specify the output as whatever you like - this is where the cropped images will be saved.

+If everything runs correctly, you should see a series of cropped images in your specified output directory.
+You should also see a directory called `rois` in your output directory - you'll need this for Step 4.

 ## Step 2: Register Images

 Open the `Batch_Registration.ijm` script in FIJI and run it.
 Again, you will be asked to specify an input and an output directory.
 The input directory should be the output from Step 1 above.
 You can specify the output as whatever you like - this is where the registered images will be saved.
 The registration is achieved using the FIJI plugin [BUnwarpJ](https://imagej.net/plugins/bunwarpj/).
 If everything has run correctly, you should see the following in your output directory: